gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### <a id="multiple_build_failures"></a>Reporting of multiple build failures

 When running the build with `--continue` or the [new `--parallel` option](#parallel) it is possible to have multiple failures in your build.
-While executing Gradle will now report on tasks that fail, as well as producing output detailing _all_ build failures on build completion.
+Previously, these failures were only reported at the time they occurred.
+Now, additionally a complete list of build failures is shown on build completion.

 The new output clearly indicates the cause and possible analysis of each failure, making it easier to track down the underlying issue.
 Detailing _all_ failures makes the `--continue` command line option much more useful: it is now possible to use this option to discover as many failures as possible with a single build execution.

-### Configuration option for FindBugs plugin
+### Configuration options for FindBugs plugin

 Thanks to a contribution from [Justin Ryan](https://github.com/quidryan), the FindBugs plugin now supports more configuration options.

-### HTTP requests now provide Gradle related version information
+### Gradle related version information in HTTP requests

 Gradle, the Gradle Wrapper and the Gradle Tooling API now provide version information in the `User-Agent` header whenever HTTP resources are accessed.
-Especially for larger organisations, this can be very helpful to gather information about which versions of Gradle are used in which environment.
+Especially for larger organizations, this can be very helpful to gather information about which versions of Gradle are used in which environment.

 #### What information is provided?

 The `User-Agent` header now includes information about

-* The Gradle application (Gradle, Gradle Wrapper or Gradle Tooling API) + Version making the request.
+* The Gradle application (Gradle, Gradle Wrapper or Gradle Tooling API) and version making the request.
-* The Operating System (name, version, architecture).
+* The Operating system (name, version, architecture).
 * The Java version (vendor, version).

 An example for a Gradle generated user-agent string: "**Gradle/1.2 (Mac OS X;10.8;amd64) (Oracle Corporation;1.7.0_04-ea;23.0-b12)**"